yasensim/nsxt-ansible/README.md

 Repository for vmware-nsxt-ansible
 VMware OSS Ticket 1136798 with Apache-2 License

-It is for Internal PoC and is not VMware suppoted!!!
+It is an unofficial code!!!

-For usage with NSX-T 2.1 please clone the v2.1 branch.
+For usage with NSX-T 2.1 please clone and follow readme in the v2.1 branch.
 ```
 git clone -b v2.1 https://github.com/yasensim/nsxt-ansible.git
 ```